zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 DFlow is built as a chain agnostic PFOF infrastructure and will support multiple L1 chains.
 Initially, DFlow will only support order flow from Solana.

-#### Base and Quote Token
+#### Base and Quote Currency

 Each auction contains only one token pair.
-E.g. an auction will have WETH–USDC as the underlying token asset, where WETH is the `Base` token and USDC is the `Quote` token.
+E.g. an auction will have WETH–USDC as the underlying token asset, where WETH is the `Base` currency and USDC is the `Quote` currency.

 #### Notional